afuad123/codereview1/README.md

 Should have attributes that allow the object to store the following information.
 Do not initialize any of these attributes when you declare them.
 That will be done in a constructor.

  - A list of Tile objects for the letters and the blank tile.
 The blank tile should be represented by a space, ' '.

+ **Contains an ArrayList object named "tiles" that stores all 27 types of tiles.**
  - A list that provides a count of each letter in the Scrabble set.

 Use arrays or ArrayList objects for each attribute; do not use any other kind of data structures.